 Some range as high as 84% – like Armor Shield IX.
 They are not formulated to layer on top of each other – that would be a professional-grade coating like Ceramic Pro 9H for example.

-If you’re cool with 2 to 3 years of protection and the satisfaction of a DIY project, then Armor Shield IX is as good as it gets.
-However, if you’re looking for something longer, and not quite comfortable with the DIY installation or prep work mentioned above, you’ll pay a premium cost for a professionally applied coating.
+If you’re cool with some DIY time and 2 to 5 years of protection, with the first two of those years being 100% guaranteed, then Armor Shield IX is as good as it gets.
+However, if you’re looking for something more permanent, and are not comfortable with the DIY installation or prep work mentioned above, you’ll have to pay a premium for a more hardcore, professionally applied ceramic coating product.

 Question #6 – Do You Know the Difference Between Professional Coatings and DIY Coatings?